-SAR system via the BPA is shown in Fig. 11, also overlaid ("freehand raster georeferencer" plugin for QGis) on an aerial photography to provide a ground truth.
-The system starting carrier frequency is 2400 MHz, frequency step is 1 MHz, frequency number is 100, and synthetic aperture length is 1.3 m.
+Have evaluated the proposed imaging method for GBIR with simulations, we demonstrate its practical performance by experiments in the following.
+2D imaging result of the scene shown in the left-top sub-figure of Fig. 5 obtained by the developed SDR-GB-SAR system with NW signal via BPA is shown in Fig. 14, where its overlay above an aerial photography is also illuminated.
+The system starting carrier frequency is 2400 MHz, carrier frequency number is 400, and synthetic aperture length is about 1.3 m.
 The transmitting antenna is set at the null radiation direction of the receiving antenna to minimize the influence of DPI.
-It can be seen that different targets within 100 m range can be well imaged: the house opposite of the balcony facing to the radar system is clearly visible with strong echoes from the metallic structure on the roof, while the strong reflections on the lower part are associated with discontinuities in the roof structure on top of parking boxes acting as dihedral corner reflectors, a car parked close to the radar system also acts as a strong reflector.
+It can be seen that different targets within 100 m range can be well imaged: the house opposite of the balcony facing to the radar system is clearly visible with strong echoes from the metallic structure on the roof, while the strong reflections on the lower part are associated with discontinuities in the roof structure on top of parking boxes acting as dihedral CRs, cars parked close to the radar system also act as strong reflectors.